-Manipulated videos proliferating across the internet are forcing people to distrust what they see and hear is true.
+Manipulated videos spreading across the internet are forcing people to distrust what they see and hear.

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now